Home

 Data Visualisation

-Line Graph (default) - Shows how money grows over time: what was invested, what it becomes, and what it's worth after inflation.
-It tells the full story of compounding, not just the final number.
+Line Graph (default): Shows three things over time: what was invested, what it becomes, and what it's worth after inflation.
+The compounding curve is the point, not just the final number.

 Next Steps

-• Real historical data - The planner currently works with estimated inputs.
-Integrating actual fund data would let users plan against real market volatility rather than idealized projections.
+• Real historical data: The planner works with estimated inputs.
+Pulling in actual fund data would let users plan against real market behaviour, not just idealized return curves.

 Product Design UI/UX Fintech Figma Information Architecture Edge Cases